animator/learn-python/README.md

 - `try` block: The block of statements within which an exception might be thrown.
 - `except` clause(s): One or more exception handlers.
 Each `except` clause handles a particular type of exception.
 In case an exception of a particular type occurs in the `try` block, the corresponding `except` clause code block is executed.
 - `else` clause: An optional `else` clause can also be included after the last `except` block.
 In case no exception is raised, none of the `except` blocks are executed.
 In this case, the `else` code block is executed.
 - `finally` clause: An optional `finally` clause can be added at the end of the try statement which includes a block of statements that are executed regardless of whether or not any error occurred inside the try block.
-This block is usually setup for code cleanup and closing all open file objects.
+This block is usually set up for code cleanup and closing all open file objects.

 Here's the general form of these statements: